styler00dollar/CenDetect/README.md

 or
 pip install -e .

+# if errors with gloo appear, try this
+NO_DISTRIBUTED=1 python setup.py install
 # if install fails due to permissions, input "sudo su" and try installing it again

 # or create whl to install